 Over night in Gandruk

 Day 05: Trek back from Ghandruk to Pokhara.

-A steady climbing down past startling green cultivated land and picturesque, beautifully preserved farms to the scurrying Modi River, which the trail follow back to Birenthanti and Nyapul.
-Drive back to pokhara.
+A steady climb down past startling green cultivated land and picturesque, beautifully preserved farms to the scurrying Modi River, which the trail follows back to Birenthanti and Nyapul.
+Drive back to Pokhara.
 Transfer to the hotel.